 Canada has a long history of prosecuting cartel behaviour.
 Legislation to this effect was first enacted by the Canadian parliament in 1889, a year before the Sherman Act was passed in the United States.
 In 1892, Canada's competition legislation was incorporated into the Criminal Code, where it remained until 1960 and the enactment of the Combines Investigation Act.
-In 1986, Canada's competition legislation underwent substantial reform, with the passage of the current Competition Act (the Act).1 Key changes included the decriminalisation of merger review and the shift from criminal sanctions against "monopolies" to non-criminal abuse of dominance provisions.
+In 1986, Canada's competition legislation underwent substantial reform, with the passage of the current Competition Act (the Act).
+Yey changes included the decriminalisation of merger review and the shift from criminal sanctions against monopolies to non-criminal abuse of dominance provisions.
 However, cartel-like conduct remained, and still remains, subject to criminal sanction.

 The key criminal provision in the Act prohibiting cartel behaviour is section 45, which makes it an indictable criminal offence to conspire or otherwise agree with another person to, among other things, prevent or lessen competition "unduly" in the provision of a good or service in Canada.
 As such, section 45 does not create a per se offence; a negative (undue) impact on competition must be demonstrated.
-In many cases, this is the key issue that must be grappled with to decide whether an offence has in fact occurred.
-Examples of agreements or arrangements to which section 45 may apply include those that fix, manipulate or manage prices; modify or eliminate rivalry for customers' business; limit or fix production quantities; allocate customers or territories; restrict or discourage new rivals from entering into the market; implement group boycotts; and coordinate or otherwise manage the granting of trade credit.2
+Examples of agreements or arrangements to which section 45 may apply include those that fix, manipulate or manage prices; modify or eliminate rivalry for customers' business; limit or fix production quantities; allocate customers or territories; restrict or discourage new rivals from entering into the market; implement group boycotts; and coordinate or otherwise manage the granting of trade credit.

-The Supreme Court of Canada has described the conspiracy provision as "one of the pillars" of Canadian competition legislation and has stated that this provision is "central to Canadian public policy in the economic sector".3 Various heads of Canada's Competition Bureau also have made it clear that combatting cartels - both domestic and international - is a top enforcement priority.4 As a reflection of this commitment, there have been over 70 corporate and individual convictions under section 45 and related provisions in the last decade, involving fines of over \$230 million Cdn.
-Most notable in this regard were the convictions imposed in connection with the international bulk vitamins cartel, in which the aggregate fines levied against 12 corporations and three individuals exceeded \$95 million Cdn, including the largest fine yet to be imposed against a single defendant (\$48 million Cdn).
+The Supreme Court of Canada has described the conspiracy provision as "one of the pillars" of Canadian competition legislation and has stated that this provision is "central to Canadian public policy in the economic sector".
+Various heads of Canada's Competition Bureau have also made it clear that combatting cartels - both domestic and international - is a top enforcement priority.
+As a reflection of this commitment, there have been almost 80 corporate and individual convictions under section 45 and related provisions in the last 15 years, involving fines of close to C\$240 million.
+Most notable in this regard were the convictions imposed in connection with the international bulk vitamins cartel, in which the aggregate fines levied against 12 corporations and three individuals exceeded \$95 million, including the largest-ever fine to be imposed against a single defendant (\$48 million).

 Asian companies have been well-represented in the ranks of those convicted of cartel offences in Canada.
 Approximately 25 per cent of the convictions imposed in the last decade in Canada have involved Asian-based entities, their Canadian affiliates or individual executives.
-Moreover, the Competition Bureau continues to cooperate with its Asian counterparts to investigate and prosecute cartel behaviour affecting their respective jurisdictions.
-Given both this history and the current enforcement environment, it is important for Asian corporations and their advisers to have an understanding of Canadian cartel law and its potential implications for their businesses.
+Moreover, the Competition Bureau continues to cooperate with its counterparts in Asian jurisdictions to investigate and prosecute cartel behaviour affecting their respective jurisdictions.
+Given both this history and the current enforcement environment, it is important for Asian corporations and their advisers to have an understanding of Canada's cartel law and its potential implications for their businesses.